lfedgeai/AegisEdgeAI/hybrid-cloud-poc/python-app-demo/RENEWAL-BLIP-DEMO.md

 # Configure renewal interval if using environment variable
 if [ -n "${SPIRE_AGENT_SVID_RENEWAL_INTERVAL:-}" ]; then
-    # The test_complete.sh script handles this automatically
+    # The test_agents.sh script handles this automatically
     # Or use the configure_spire_agent_svid_renewal function
     echo "Configuring SVID renewal interval: ${SPIRE_AGENT_SVID_RENEWAL_INTERVAL}s" fi